Volkswagen ID.6: Pre-production

 The ID.6 is based on the Volkswagen I.D.
 Roomzz concept.
 This was first presented at the Shanghai Motor Show in April 2019.
 The concept is a family SUV, based on the MEB platform, with sliding doors at the front and rear with opposite opening.
-The concept car is powered by two electric motors placed on the axles, with a power of 75 kW at the front and 150 kW at the rear for a power cumulative of 225 kW, powered by a lithium-ion battery with a capacity of 82 kWh offering a maximum autonomy of 450 km.
+The concept car is powered by two electric motors placed on each axle, with a power of 75 kW at the front and 150 kW at the rear for a power cumulative of 225 kW, powered by a lithium-ion battery with a capacity of 82 kWh offering a maximum autonomy of 450 km.

 Production version

-The ID.6 was revealed in 17 April 2021 for the Chinese market.
+The ID.6 was revealed on 17 April 2021 for the Chinese market.
 Two versions with different front and rear fascia styling is announced, which are the ID.6 Crozz produced by FAW-VW and the ID.6 X produced by SAIC-VW.
 The ID.6 is built on the VW Group MEB platform shared with the Volkswagen ID.4, Škoda Enyaq iV as well as the Audi Q4 e-tron.
 To accommodate the third row, VW has stretched the ID.6 to 4876 mm, making it nearly 300 mm longer than the ID.4, with a 2965 mm wheelbase supporting its length.

 The base version is equipped with a single electric motor powering the rear wheels capable of 177 hp, with a claimed 0-100 km/h figure of 9.3 seconds or an option of 201 hp with a 0-100 km/h figure of 9.1 seconds.
 The dual-motor model is capable of 302 hp and 310 Nm of torque, with 6.6 seconds needed to reach 100 km/h with a top speed of 160 km/h.
 VW will sell the ID.6 in China with a choice between six or seven seats while alloy wheel sizes will range from 19 to 21 inches.